puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 <div class = "lvm-task-number"><p>Task 1:</p></div>

 Let's start by setting up a few variables.
-We'll define the default character the cowsay application will use, the port we want to service to run on, and path of the configuration file.
+We'll define the default character the cowsay application will use, the port we want the service to run on, and path of the configuration file.

 If you're not already in the modules directory, let's go ahead and `cd` into it now.